nebojsa91markovic/hungryHerceg/README.md

 You need to have NodeJS installed (v12.14.0 or newer)

     1. Clone this repository
-    2. cd hungryHerceg/ and then npm install
+    2. cd hungryHerceg/
+    3. npm install
-    3. npm start
+    4. npm start

 ## Inspiration